oscar-s-silva/re-frame/docs/Debugging.md

 event handler, and it can be combined with the standard ones.

 Wait on!
-"I see a problem", you say.  `standard-interceptors` is a `vector`, and it is within another `vector` along side `specific-interceptor` - so that's nested vectors of interceptors!
+"I see a problem", you say.  `standard-interceptors` is a `vector`, and it is within another `vector` alongside `specific-interceptor` - so that's nested vectors of interceptors!

 No problem, re-frame uses `flatten` to take out all the nesting - the